Nishanth J. Kumar

 njk-headshot-high-res.png

-I’m currently a 4th Year Ph.D. student with the LIS Group within MIT CSAIL.
+I’m currently a final year Ph.D. student with the LIS Group within MIT CSAIL.
 I’m officially advised by Leslie Kaelbling and Tomás Lozano-Pérez, and have the pleasure of collaborating with many other wonderful people within CSAIL’s Embodied Intelligence Initiative.
 I’m extremely grateful for support from the NSF Graduate Research Fellowship.
-I’ve also had the pleasure of interning at NVIDIA Research, the Robotics and AI Institute, Vicarious AI, and Uber ATG.
+I’ve also had the pleasure of interning at Meta FAIR, NVIDIA Research, the Robotics and AI Institute, Vicarious AI, and Uber ATG.
 Previously, I received an S.M. degree from MIT, an Sc.B. with honors from Brown University, and completed the IB Diploma in my hometown of Coimbatore, India.

 news